Bank Drive-Thru Services, Paper Checks & Other Things I Don’t Miss About “Traditional” Banking!

 I don’t visit a branch more than maybe 2-3 times a year.

-I don’t even remember the last time I went into a branch (since July 15, 2015 which was my last day as an employee of someone else else’s business).
+I don’t even remember the last time I went into a branch (since July 15, 2015, which was my last day as an employee of someone else’s business).

-I don’t even do snail mail, opting to receive my statements, disclosures and other communications via email or the bank website.
+I don’t even do snail mail, opting to receive my bank and credit card statements, disclosures, etc. via email or the bank website.

 It really does make things much easier!